Aziz-Ru/Learn-By-Doing-Linux/tmux/Readme.md

 |Ctrl+B N or P | Move to the next or previous window.|
 |Ctrl+B 0 (1,2...) | Move to a specific window by number.|
 |Ctrl+B ? | View all keybindings.
 Press Q to exit.|

+- List of all tmux `tmux attach -t 0`